 Clients request that the service track changes to a result by specifying the track-changes preference on a request.
-If supported for the request, the service includes a Preference-Applied header in the response containing the track-changes preference and includes a delta link in a result for a single entity, and on the last page of results for a collection of entities.
+If supported for the request, the service includes a Preference-Applied header in the response containing the track-changes preference and includes a delta link in a result for a single entity, and on the last page of results for a collection of entities in place of the next link.